Midtrans/advanced-faq-site/faq-general.md

 Make sure that there is no redirect on the `notification_url` configured on Dashboard.
 You can open the URL on web browser, see whether the end URL is the same as the original URL or not.
 Ideally it should be different.
 It means there is a redirect.
 Use the last URL displayed on browser URL bar, after you open the original URL as `notification_url`.

-### Why Permata VA cannot be customized?{docsify-ignore}
+### Why my Permata VA number cannot be customized?{docsify-ignore}
 Permata custom VA is available only for B2B VA type.
-So, it cannot be customized.
+So if you are have agreement with permata as B2C VA type, the VA number cannot be customized.

 ### How can I check the reasons for the denial of a customer’s credit card transaction?{docsify-ignore}
 The reason of a denied credit card transaction can be checked on merchant Dashboard.
 Go to home page, and search order id.
 Click ⓘ on “**Transaction failure**” red indicator, to display the reason for denied transaction.